ps-dps/OtherworldlyOrnaments/README.md

 Falling into the void shatters all your gear but you reappear high up in the sky unharmed.

 ## New Dimensions
-Every ornament allows you to travel to it's dimension, for some ornaments, new dimensions are added
+Every ornament allows you to travel to it's dimension, for some ornaments, new dimensions are added.

 ### Amplified
 In this dimension the terrain is **amplified**, like the world generation type you can select when generating the world.